opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/nextcloud/3_collabora.md

 ### Enable Collabora Online on Nextcloud

-1. First, login to you nextcloud click on your user account then select **Apps** in the shown menu.
+1. First, log in to your Nextcloud.
+Click on your user account, then select **Apps** in the menu.
 2. Search for **Collabora Online – Built-in CODE Server** and click **Download and enable** to install it.
 3. Also install **Nextcloud Office** if it's not already installed.

 ![image](/img/docs/blueprints/by-use-case/storage/nextcloud/collabora-install.png)

 ### Configuring Collabora Online

-Now configure collabora to use the Collabora Online service, which is created by the new chart.
+Now configure Nextcloud to use the Collabora Online service that was created by the new chart.

-1. Click on your user account then select **Administration settings** to get routed to the page and from the left menu under **Administration** title, select **office**.
+1. Click on your user account, then select **Administration settings**.
+From the left menu under the **Administration** section, select **Office**.
-2. Select **Use your own server** option and provide the **Collabora Domain** you have provided in the Helm values in the first step.
+2. Select the **Use your own server** option and provide the **Collabora Domain** you specified in the Helm values earlier.
-3. Click **Save** and you should see a notification saying **Collabora Online server is reachable**.
+3. Click **Save**.
+You should see a notification saying **Collabora Online server is reachable**.

 ![image](/img/docs/blueprints/by-use-case/storage/nextcloud/collabora-configure.png)

 ## Verifying Collaboration

 ### Creating a Shared Document

 To verify that collaboration is working, create a shared document in Nextcloud.
 Follow these steps:

 1. Log in to your Nextcloud and navigate to the folder where you want to create a new file.
-2. Click on the **+ New** button to create a new file.
+2. Click the **+ New** button to create a new file.
 3. Select the type of file you want to create (e.g., Word document, spreadsheet, presentation).
 4. Give the file a name and click **Create**.

 ### Sharing the Document

 Share the document with another user by following these steps:

-1. Right on the share icon of the newly created file.
+1. Click on the share icon of the newly created file.
 2. Click on the **Sharing** tab and enter the username or email address of the person you want to share the document with.
-3. Select the permissions level and click **Save share**.
+3. Select the permission level and click **Save share**.
-4. The user you shared the document with should now receive an email invitation to edit the file or alternatively the user can view all shared files to them with clicking on the **Shares** on the left panel.
-They can then access the file through Nextcloud and start editing it in real-time.
+4. The user you shared the document with should now receive an email invitation to edit the file.
+Alternatively, they can view all files shared with them by clicking on **Shares** in the left panel.
+They can then access the file through Nextcloud and start editing it in real time.

 ![image](/img/docs/blueprints/by-use-case/storage/nextcloud/collabora-test.png)

 ### Verifying Real-time Collaboration

 To verify that real-time collaboration is working, follow these steps:

 1. Have two users (User A and User B) open the shared document simultaneously.
 2. User A makes some changes to the document by typing a sentence.
-3. User B should see the changes made by User A in real-time, without needing to reload the page or refresh the browser.
+3. User B should see the changes made by User A in real time, without needing to reload the page or refresh the browser.

 If you see these changes reflected on User B's screen, it means that collaboration is working correctly.